How to Set Up & Pay Payroll Tax Payments in QuickBooks

 Employers are liable for paying their own employment taxes (Social Security, Medicare, and unemployment) in addition to withholding and paying payroll taxes for their employees.
-All three QuickBooks Payroll plans (Core, Premium, and Elite) make it easy to calculate and pay these taxes; however, there are a few steps required to set up tax information first.
+All three QuickBooks Payroll plans (Core, Premium, and Elite) make it easy to calculate and pay these taxes.
+In this tutorial, we discuss how to set up payroll tax in QuickBooks Payroll, followed by how to connect your bank account to easily pay taxes.

-Here’s a brief rundown on video of how to set up your QuickBooks account to make payroll tax payments.
+If you’d prefer to watch a video, here’s a brief run-down of how to set up your QuickBooks payroll taxes:

-- Birth Date and Hire Dates for every employee
+- Birth date and hire date for every employee

 - Company type (LLC, Sole Proprietorship, Corporation)